15th MEU LAR Detachment Marines conduct company attack in Kuwait

-210222-M-UY835-1016 CAMP BUEHRING, Kuwait (Feb.
-22, 2021) – U.S. Marines in a light armored vehicle assigned to Light Armored Reconnaissance Detachment, Battalion Landing Team 1/4, 15th Marine Expeditionary Unit (MEU), drive toward an objective during a theater amphibious combat rehearsal (TACR) at Camp Buehring, Kuwait, Feb.
+210222-M-UY835-1064 CAMP BUEHRING, Kuwait (Feb.
+22, 2021) – U.S. Marines in joint light tactical vehicles assigned to Combined Anti-Armor Team 3, Weapons Company, Battalion Landing Team 1/4, 15th Marine Expeditionary Unit (MEU), provide machine gun suppression in support of a company non-illuminated night attack exercise during a theater amphibious combat rehearsal (TACR) at Camp Buehring, Kuwait, Feb.
 22. TACR integrates U.S. Navy and Marine Corps assets to practice and rehearse a range of critical combat-related capabilities available to U.S. Central Command, both afloat and ashore, to promote stability and security in the region.
 The 15th MEU is deployed to the U.S. 5th Fleet area of operations in support of naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the western Indian Ocean and three strategic choke points.
 (U.S. Marine Corps photo by Cpl.
 Patrick Crosley)

 |Date Taken: